fluxcd/source-controller/docs/spec/v1beta1/helmcharts.md

 	// +required
 	Interval metav1.Duration `json:"interval"`

-	// Alternative values file to use as the default chart values, expected to be a
+	// Alternative list of values files to use as the chart values (values.yaml
-	// relative path in the SourceRef.
+	// is not included by default), expected to be a relative path in the SourceRef.
+	// Values files are merged in the order of this list with the last file overriding
+	// the first.
 Ignored when omitted.
 	// +optional
+	ValuesFiles []string `json:"valuesFiles,omitempty"`

+	// Alternative values file to use as the default chart values, expected to
+	// be a relative path in the SourceRef.
+Deprecated in favor of ValuesFiles,
+	// for backwards compatibility the file defined here is merged before the
+	// ValuesFiles items.
+Ignored when omitted.
+	// +optional
+	// +deprecated
 	ValuesFile string `json:"valuesFile,omitempty"`

 	// This flag tells the controller to suspend the reconciliation of this source.